 All degree candidates must submit a formal Application for Graduation when registering in the final term before their anticipated graduation date.
-If a student expects to attend Convocation, normally held in mid-July, the completed application form must be submitted online through the MyUCW Student Portal and all fees paid to Financial Services no later than the deadline indicated on the application form.
+If a student expects to attend Convocation, the completed application form must be submitted online through the MyUCW Student Portal and all fees paid to Financial Services no later than the deadline indicated on the application form.
 All graduating students must also complete an exit survey.
 The fee is refundable only if the applicant is ineligible to graduate.